TeraBaito/jaidens-discord-utilities/README.md

 # Installation
-**NOTE:** This bot is not intended for personal use, the bot is made to meet the r/JA Discord Server necessities, and it might malfunction if used as-is.
+**NOTE:** This bot is not intended for personal use, it was made to meet the r/JA Discord Server necessities, and might malfunction if used as-is.

 1. Make a bot application and retrieve the token, [here's how](https://discordjs.guide/preparations/setting-up-a-bot-application.html)
 1. Clone this repo